 Adventure at Camp

-The two activities that have age limits are found in the adventure program of camp: Riflery and Leap of Faith.
-You will notice in those descriptions **Senior Campers Only**, meaning that campers who are 12 and up may only participate in these activities for safety reasons.
+Our adventure program has a few classes and courses only available to senior campers: Riflery, Survival Campout, and Leap of Faith.
+You will notice in those descriptions **Senior Campers Only**, meaning that campers who are 12 and up and registered as seniors may only participate in these activities for safety reasons.

 Classes